 Exploring the Side Effects of Adderall

-The National Survey on Drug Use and Health (NSDUH) states that in 2014, around 1 million people in the United States who were at least 12 years old were presently abusing a stimulant drug (not including methamphetamine).
-Abuse of a prescription central nervous system stimulant medication, such as Adderall, led to over 40,000 visits to an emergency department (ED) in 2011, according to the Drug Abuse Warning Network (DAWN).
+The National Institute on Drug Abuse (NIDA) states that in 2018, around 5 million adults in the United States were presently misusing a prescription stimulant.
+Misuse of a prescription stimulant, such as Adderall, led to over 40,000 visits to an emergency department (ED) in 2011, according to the Drug Abuse Warning Network (DAWN).

-The prescription information published by the makers of Adderall, Shire, warn individuals of the potential for the following additional side effects:
+The prescription information published by Shire, the makers of Adderall, warn individuals of the potential for the following side effects that can develop when taking this medication as prescribed:

 - Dry mouth